mountainlizard/mountain-tiles/README.md

 ## Debian (.deb) packaging

 See `Cargo.toml` file, in the `[package.metadata.packager.deb]` section.
-This includes additional files for the .deb package - these are relative to the root of the project, this is why we have the `usr` and `DEBIAN` directories in the project.
+This includes additional files for the .deb package - the `files` field is a map, where each key is the file path relative to the root of the project, and each value is the location in the resulting .deb package.
+All source files are in the `deb` directory of the project.

-In summary, the `usr` directory contains contents to be placed in the mime packages dir on installation, which are then used to register mime types. `DEBIAN` then provides a `postinst` script that runs after installation to:
+In summary, there is an xml file with our mime types, and a `postinst` script that runs after installation to:

 1. Update the desktop database using the contents of our `.desktop` file, as created by `cargo-packager` automatically.
-2. Update the mime database using our `x-mountain-tiles.xml` file from the `usr/share/mime/packages` directory.
+2. Update the mime database using our `x-mountain-tiles.xml` file, which is installed to the `usr/share/mime/packages` directory on the user's system.

 For more details, see [freedesktop docs](https://specifications.freedesktop.org/shared-mime-info-spec/latest/ar01s02.html), we also used existing deb files as a reference.